lutece-platform/lutece-myapps-plugin-avatarserver/README.md

 * the default image's url to return when there is no avatar in the database corresponding to the requested email.
 * size in which the images will be stored.

+The configuration may additionally include:

+* quality between 0.0 (lowest) and 1.0 (highest) in which the images will be stored.

 ```
 # avatarserver properties file